Cantara/HTTPLoadTest-Baseline/README.md

 In this run, we have recorded one failed read run, which was a result of a timeout.
 (If we got non 2xx HTTP codes, the result would be failed test.)

-Note: The test_read_write_ratio has to be between 1 (%) and 99 (%) as of now, since we have some special-handling for values outside that scope.
-If you want to expoerience running a single test at a time, you can add the same testSpecification as both read-testSpecification and write-TestSpecification to archieve the same result.
+Note: The test_read_write_ratio has to be between 1 (%) and 100 (%) as of now, since we have some special-handling for values outside that range.
+If you want to experience running a single test at a time, you can add the same testSpecification as both read-testSpecification and write-TestSpecification to archieve the same result.